getappmap/appmap/README.md

 * **name** *Optional* scenario name.
 * **labels** *Optional* list of arbitrary labels describing the AppMap.
-* **app** *Optional* name of the app to assign to the Scenario.
+* **app** *Optional* name of the app to assign to the scenario.
 The organization to which the app belongs may be specified by separating the organization name and app name by a forward slash `/`.
 If no organization name is specified, the data is loaded into the user's personal data set.
 Example of a scoped name: `myorg/myapp`.
 Example of an unscoped name: `myapp`.
 The forward-slash character is illegal in app names and org names.
-* **feature** *Optional* name of the feature to associate with the Scenario.
+* **feature** *Optional* name of the feature to associate with the scenario.
 If the named feature does not exist, it may be created.
-* **feature_group** *Optional* name of the feature group to associate with the Scenario.
+* **feature_group** *Optional* name of the feature group to associate with the scenario.
 If the named feature group does not exist, it may be created.
 * **language** *Optional* information about the programming language in which code is written.
   * **name** *Required* name of the programming language